 To Download ClearPass:

-- Open a web browser and go to https://wireless.iona.edu/
+- From Iona University's campus, open a web browser and go to wireless.iona.edu

 - Select Windows 10.